MDTGroupo/next-pwa-wallet/README.md

-# Fantom PWA Wallet
+# NEXT PWA Wallet

-JavaScript and Vue based Fantom pwa wallet.
+JavaScript and Vue based NEXT PWA Wallet.

 We are using:
 * Node / NPM